excellalabs/docker-workshop-2/README.2.md

 - Seamless rollbacks

 You update the existing deployment and apply it, and Kubernetes creates a new ReplicaSet and spins up new pods and in conjunction removing the old.
 It keeps the old replica set revision, so if a rollback is needed it can easily spin up pods within there and remove the new ones.

-## **EXERCISE: Create a deployment from a simple image using kubectl**

-The `kubectl run` command creates a deployment, apart of which creates a pod (along with a ReplicaSet) with your container(s).

-In general, users shouldn’t need to create pods directly.
-They should almost always use controllers even for singletons, such as Deployments.

-1. Create a Deployment:

-    1. Run an alpine image with a ping commnad via a pod: `kubectl run pingpong --image alpine ping 8.8.8.8`

-    1. Run `kubectl get all`.
-The results show:

-        - we created deploy/pingpong - the deployment that we just created, a high-level construct which allows scaling, rolling updates, rollbacks, multiple deployments can be used together to implement a canary deployment, delegates pods management to replica sets

-        - our deployment created rs/pingpong-xxxx - a replica set created by the deployment, a low-level construct, makes sure that a given number of identical pods are running, allows scaling, rarely used directly

-        - the replica set created po/pingpong-yyyy - a pod created by the replica sets

-1. Run `kubectl logs deploy/pingpong --tail 1 --follow` to see the output.

-1. Scale by creating more copies of the pod: `kubectl scale deploy/pingpong --replicas 8`

-1. Go to node2 and do `docker ps` to see all the containers running there.

-1. Clean up your pods, `kubectl delete deploy/pingpong`

 ## Manifest files